biblesoapopera/client/README.md

 This is all the html, js, css and images compiled into a single page that the user interacts with.
 The user interface is like a slide show, with some slides interactive.
 The slide types are:

-* loading.
-The slide shown while the episode data is loading
 * title.
 Shown at the start of an episode
 * html.
 Shows arbitary html content
 * pick.
 Shows a multiple choice question